aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 Don’t let statistics do a number on you.

-Last update: Mon Mar 17 05:10:00 2025
+Last update: Tue Mar 18 05:09:47 2025

 ### Let's play! 🎮